D3vil0p3r/hackontext/README.md

 HacKontext for Google Chrome: [publishing]

+Please, rate my work on the Extension Web Store.

 ## Contribution

 If you would like to add a new command-line tool for this purpose, please propose your ideas!